-7.8.1) The maximum penalty for violation of this regulation for any non-senior member of a school team shall be ineligibility in that sport for the remainder of the season or the ensuing season.
+- 7.8.1) The maximum penalty for violation of these regulations for any non-senior member of a school team may be ineligibility in that sport for the remainder of the season or the ensuing season. - 7.8.2) The maximum penalty for violation of these regulations for a senior may be ineligibility for all interscholastic athletics for the remainder of the school year. - 7.8.3) The penalty for a coach for a violation of these regulations may include suspension, probation, public reprimand, a fine not to exceed \$1,000 per occurrence or any other penalty as the Executive Director may deem appropriate.

-- 7.8.2) The maximum penalty for violation of these regulations for a senior shall be ineligibility for all interscholastic athletics for the remainder of the school year. - 7.8.3) The penalty for a coach for a violation of these regulations may include suspension, probation, public reprimand, a fine not to exceed \$1,000 per occurrence, or any other penalty as the Commissioner may deem appropriate. - 8.
-Regulations for Participation in Camps, Clinics, Workshops and Programs Where Individual Skill Instruction is Provided
+8. Regulations for Participation in Camps, Clinics, Workshops and Programs Where Individual Skill Instruction is Provided